Charity: Water: History

-Founder Scott Harrison was a New York City club promoter for ten years.
-From 2004, Harrison committed two years of his life to the poor and marginalized through volunteer service in Liberia with Mercy Ships.
-He recognized that problems surrounding education, safety, and health may trace back to a lack of clean water and basic sanitation systems.
+The charity was founded in 2006 by a former New York City club promoter Scott Harrison.
+In 2004, he quit his job to help the poor and marginalized through volunteer service in Liberia with Mercy Ships.
+Harrison recognized that problems surrounding education, safety, and health may trace back to a lack of clean water and basic sanitation systems.

+The aim of the organization was to educate the public about the developing world, and fund projects on the ground that could ease the access to fresh water for the local populations.
+At the same time, the core of the project is the principle of transparency, so people can freely track and witness how the projects to which they contributed are maintained.